 Commissioning by a professional installer allows the network to reduce the amount of data that must be sent by creating statefulness.
+The commissioning parameters are not expected to change over the duration of the network.

 P.1.3.2 Low energy